thanksmister/androidthings-mqtt-alarm-panel/README.md

 ## Support

 For issues, feature requests, comments or questions, use the [Github issues tracker](https://github.com/thanksmister/androidthings-mqtt-alarm-panel/issues).
+For HASS specific questions, you can join the [Home Assistant Community Dsicussion](https://community.home-assistant.io/t/mqtt-alarm-control-panel-for-raspberry-pi-and-android/26484/94) page which already has a lot information from the community.

 ## Features
 - Externally powered speaker for sound and notificaitons.